Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

-Thus, we computed a polygon of minimum area.
-The running time is linear in $n$ since our algorithm computes only constantly many 1-stair and 2-stair instances which are themselves solvable in linear time.
-Given the number of steps for the four stairs, we can even compute the minimum area in constant time since this is true for instances with two or less stairs. \end{proof}
+\end{listArabic} We conclude that we computed a polygon of minimum area.
+The run time is linear in~$n$ since our algorithm computes only constantly many~$1$-stair and~$2$-stair instances which are each solvable in linear time.
+Given the number of reflex vertices for the four stairs, we can even compute the minimum area in constant time since this is true for instances with two or less stairs.
+This observation completes our proof of Theorem~\ref{thm:xyarea}.